IamGotu/4072-ITE313-LABORATORY-EXERCISE-6/HOW TO RUN.md

 2. Download (https://www.apachefriends.org/index.html) and install xampp

+3. Install intl. extension

+4. Then go file explorer to open php.ini located at C:\xampp\php\php.ini

+5. In the file searcg for ";extension=intl"

+6. Remove the ";" and save it as "extension=intl"

-3. Start the module Apache and MySQL
+7. Open the xampp and start the module Apache and MySQL

-4. If MySQL module is not starting, open Task Manager
+8. If MySQL module is not starting, open Task Manager

-5. End task mysqld, then start the MySQL module again
+9. End task mysqld, then start the MySQL module again

-6. Import the database located at codeigniter/app/Database/codeigniter_database.sql
+10. Import the database located at codeigniter/app/Database/codeigniter_database.sql

-7. Move the folder codeigniter to C:\xampp\htdocs
+11. Move the folder codeigniter to C:\xampp\htdocs

-8. Copy/paste this to the browser: http://localhost/codeigniter/public/
+12. Copy/paste this to the browser: http://localhost/codeigniter/public/

 HOW TO RUN NODE.JS/ANGULAR.JS (social_media_node)